Signature Bank (NASDAQ:SBNY) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Signature Bank (NASDAQ:SBNY – Free Report) in a research note released on Thursday morning.
-The firm issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of Signature Bank (NASDAQ:SBNY – Free Report) in a research report released on Friday.
+The brokerage issued a sell rating on the stock.

 Signature Bank Price Performance

-Several hedge funds have recently bought and sold shares of SBNY.
-Vanguard Group Inc. raised its holdings in shares of Signature Bank by 6.5% during the first quarter.
-Vanguard Group Inc. now owns 6,161,104 shares of the company’s stock valued at $1,808,223,000 after acquiring an additional 378,308 shares during the period.
-State Street Corp raised its holdings in shares of Signature Bank by 1.8% during the first quarter.
-State Street Corp now owns 3,090,146 shares of the company’s stock valued at $906,927,000 after acquiring an additional 55,225 shares during the period.
-T. Rowe Price Investment Management Inc. raised its holdings in shares of Signature Bank by 13.5% during the fourth quarter.
-T. Rowe Price Investment Management Inc. now owns 989,342 shares of the company’s stock valued at $113,992,000 after acquiring an additional 117,424 shares during the period.
-Morgan Stanley raised its holdings in shares of Signature Bank by 34.5% during the fourth quarter.
-Morgan Stanley now owns 831,449 shares of the company’s stock valued at $95,800,000 after acquiring an additional 213,419 shares during the period.
-Finally, Clearbridge Investments LLC raised its holdings in shares of Signature Bank by 14.3% during the first quarter.
-Clearbridge Investments LLC now owns 584,158 shares of the company’s stock valued at $171,445,000 after acquiring an additional 73,259 shares during the period.
-6.02% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+IHT Wealth Management LLC boosted its holdings in Signature Bank by 2.7% in the first quarter.
+IHT Wealth Management LLC now owns 2,296 shares of the company’s stock valued at $674,000 after purchasing an additional 60 shares during the last quarter.
+Raymond James Trust N.A. boosted its holdings in Signature Bank by 5.3% in the first quarter.
+Raymond James Trust N.A. now owns 1,660 shares of the company’s stock valued at $487,000 after purchasing an additional 84 shares during the last quarter.
+Cetera Investment Advisers boosted its holdings in Signature Bank by 1.6% in the fourth quarter.
+Cetera Investment Advisers now owns 5,712 shares of the company’s stock valued at $658,000 after purchasing an additional 90 shares during the last quarter.
+Panagora Asset Management Inc. boosted its holdings in Signature Bank by 6.0% in the first quarter.
+Panagora Asset Management Inc. now owns 1,774 shares of the company’s stock valued at $521,000 after purchasing an additional 101 shares during the last quarter.
+Finally, Kentucky Retirement Systems Insurance Trust Fund boosted its holdings in Signature Bank by 4.9% in the third quarter.
+Kentucky Retirement Systems Insurance Trust Fund now owns 2,255 shares of the company’s stock valued at $341,000 after purchasing an additional 105 shares during the last quarter.
+6.02% of the stock is owned by hedge funds and other institutional investors.

 About Signature Bank